baselbers/woocommerce-pdf-invoices/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+== Frequently Asked Questions ==

+= How to add your custom template? =
+To easily get started, copy the default template files (including folder) called `plugins/woocommerce-pdf-invoices/includes/templates/simple/micro` to `uploads/bewpi-templates/simple` and rename the template folder `micro` to a template name you like.
+This way the plugin will detect the template and makes it available to select it within the template settings tab.
+Now go ahead en start making some changes to the template files! :)

 == Changelog ==

 = 2.3.0 - August 8, 2015 =